asyncapi/website/pages/docs/concepts/asyncapi-document/securing-operations.md

 weight: 120
 ---

-The server security concept implies that the security measures defined at the server level apply to all operations within all channels by default.
-To change that default behaviour for specific operation, you need to apply security information directly on that operation.
+The server security concept in AsyncAPI means that the security settings specified at the server level automatically apply to all operations across all channels.
+If you want to modify these default security settings for a particular operation, you need to specify the security details directly on that operation.

 ## Add security

 To accommodate such scenarios, the AsyncAPI document allows you to use the `security` field at the `operation` level.
-You can have multiple security schemes but only one must be satisfied to authorize such operation.
+You can have multiple security schemes, but only one must be satisfied to authorize such an operation.

-The diagram below describes how to use reusable security schemes:
+The diagram below describes how to implement reusable security schemes:

 ```mermaid
 graph LR